exactchange/drv-core/blue-paper.md

     • [Proof of Stake](https://en.wikipedia.org/wiki/Proof_of_stake)

-    This blockchain technology proposes a third method called *Proof of Value*, in which new coins are mined only when its value has been proven to have increased as a result of a trade or transaction.
+    Embercoin proposes a third method called *Proof of Value*, in which new coins are mined only when its value has been proven to have increased as a result of a trade or transaction.
 The newly mined coin is given to the seller as a reward for transacting in a way that increased its value.

     The Reward Ceiling is adjusted by the overall dilutive effect of mining in order to minimize price volatility, with the goal being a coin whose value reflects its economic utility, leaving some room for trading (see *Deviation Rate* below), and a currency that prints itself only when necessary, becoming increasingly stable with each transaction.